Skip to content

 When you create a new page, don’t forget to include links and resources to recirculate traffic.

 Make it easy to navigate back to your homepage.
-Not only will it make it easier for bots to connect your content to an already-ranked page, but it will also help your readers quickly find the content they need.
+It will make it easier for bots to connect your content to an already-ranked page and help your readers quickly find the content they need.

 11. Be Fast to Load

-As part of your SEO checklist, watch out for large (non-optimized) images, external scripts, bulky plugins with high loading overhead.
-You'll use your entire crawl budget with the search engine crawlers if your load times are slow.
+As part of your SEO checklist, watch out for large (non-optimized) images, external scripts, and bulky plugins with high loading overhead.
+If your load times are slow, you'll use your entire crawl budget with the search engine crawlers.

 Check your website speed at GTMetrix